BuiltonDev/gatsby-starter-builton/README.md

 This is an e-commerce website starter skeleton for Gatsby v2 using BuiltOn as source.

-This project is a boilerplate with a minimal base for building advanced GatsbyJS and BuiltOn powered website.
+This project is a boilerplate with a minimal base for building advanced GatsbyJS and BuiltOn powered websites.

 ## 🚀 Quick start